 For full details, including how to access GCB schools coaching or enter your school in a competition please see below:

 Our qualified coaches provide both cricket-specific coaching for for Key Stage 2 pupils and multi-skill programmes for Key Stage 1.

 For information on all of our coaching programmes and great value packages for primary schools please click on the booklet below:

 For a taste of how our coaching could inspire your children check out the video below from St John’s C of E Primary in Cheltenham.

 Each year in term 6, the GCB runs three separate competitions for primary school aged children.
 These come in the form of Kwik Cricket competitions where soft balls are used in fully inclusive 8-a-side games.
 The three competitions are ‘Open’ year 5 &6, where boys ans girls play together, a girls-only tournament and also an ‘open’ Year 3 and 4 competition.

 All three competitions take place in Term 6 and include district rounds played at the local cricket clubs, building up to a finals day which is annually hosted by Cheltenham College.

-Our annual Kwik Cricket Competitions will be rebranded as the Schools World Cup in 2019 to tie in with the ICC Cricket World Cup which is being held in England.
-Details of how to enter will be released soon.
+Our annual Kwik Cricket Competitions have been rebranded as the Schools World Cup in 2019 to tie in with the ICC Cricket World Cup which is being held in England.
+Click the relevant festival below for full details including dates, venues and how to enter.